 The Internet of Things (IoT) will require reliable communications and connectivity to form networks and share data.
-Due to the vast range of use cases, applications, and requirements, there’s also a range of connectivity technologies from which operators, developers, and businesses/consumers can choose.
+Due to the vast range of Applications, applications, and requirements, there’s also a range of connectivity technologies from which operators, developers, and businesses/consumers can choose.
 Understanding the different characteristics of the key connectivity options is essential.
 This article explores the major dedicated IoT wireless options (cellular and LPWAN for IoT) in some detail.

 Key Connectivity Technologies

 IoT connectivity technologies fall broadly into two groups—cellular-based and unlicensed LPWAN (low-power wide-area network).
 Cellular IoT technologies operate in the licensed spectrum, which ensures reliability through relatively consistent and standardized infrastructure.
 They generally support larger data rates, shorter battery life, and more expensive (but rapidly becoming cheaper) hardware.
 As a result, cellular-based IoT solutions are generally provided by larger operators and telcos that have access to licensed spectrum and hardware designs.

 Acquiring licensed spectrum is expensive.
 But what other options exist?
 There are variants of LPWAN that operate on unlicensed spectrum (free for all users), which are relatively easy for end users to deploy.
 These technologies have cheaper hardware and allow greater customization by the end user.